dustinpfister/blog_posts/_posts/lodash_forin.md

 ## 1 - what to know before hand

 This is a post on the \_.forIn method in lodash, and other related topics.
 The _.forIn method can be used to loop over both the own properties of an object as well as anything that may be in the prototype chain.
+Also in these lodash posts of mine I also look into plain old vanilla js alternatives to lodash methods as well, and blend them togather into one post.
+In order to gain something of value from this post I assume that you have at least some background with javaScript in general.

 ## 2 - Basic example of \_.forIn